Home » Blog » Pet » Pet Parenting Lifestyle » 12 Christmas Dog Food Recipes So Good, Even Santa’s Reindeer Are Jealous

 This is why PD Insurance has compiled your guide to Christmas dinner for pets for what pets can and can’t eat.
 Remember however that this isn’t an exhaustive list so, if you’re in doubt about an ingredient, do your homework before feeding your pup.

-Award winning dog insurance for the unexpected
+Dog insurance for the unexpected

 Christmas is a wonderful time for friends, families and pets.
-Unfortunately many human festive foods, decorations and more can poison your pet.
+Unfortunately, many human festive foods, decorations and more can poison your pet.
 Misguided Christmas cheer is one of the reasons why accidental ingestion is among PD Insurance’s top claims from the previous year.

 Dogs and cats can get into a pickle any time of the year.
 Summer holidays are one of them, which is why having award winning pet insurance to protect your paw pal is a great idea.
-Why not look into getting one of our three dog insurance or cat insurance plans for your pet for Christmas.
+So, why not look into getting one of our three dog insurance or cat insurance plans for your pet for Christmas.
 Or gift it to someone else’s pet.

 When you buy online PD Insurance rewards you with one or more months of FREE pet insurance.
 Click below to find out more.